HL7/phd/input/intro-notes/StructureDefinition-PhdBaseObservation-notes.md

 The hasMember element is used when the PHD Observation reports a group of related observations.
 In GHS an Observation can have an Is Member Of attribute that references a group observation.
 When uploading to a FHIR server the gateway should report the group observation with a hasMember reference to all member Observations.

-In GHS the sensor device related Observations are identified using a 32-bit Observation Id that is unique in the set of observations transferred during a connection.
+In GHS the sensor related Observations are identified using a 32-bit Observation Id that is unique in the set of observations transferred during a connection.
 Related observations are best uploaded in a single FHIR Bundle with logical ids assigned.

 #### Source-Handle-Reference case (concept from IEEE 11073-20601 - deprecated)